JKTKops/grape1-programs/wozmon/README.md

 `WOZ_ECHO` is exposed.
 However exposing `WOZ_GETLINE` is a bit more complicated and not currently supported.

+`wozmon` will run if the system is in 32-bit mode, but still only interacts with addresses in the 16-bit range.

+## Porting to a New System

+To port to a new system named `sys`, do the following:

+1. Create a directory named `sys/`
+2. Create the config file, `sys/sys.cfg`.
+Copy a given one and read the comments, then pick appropriate settings for your system.
+3. If you used `VARS_IN_BSS` or otherwise need a linker script, create it at `sys/sys.lds`.
+4. If you used `CUSTOM_ECHO`, create `echo.s` and implement `ECHO`.
+5. If you need any extra extensions enabled, create `sys/exts` and list them in the normal argument format, for example `DW,EXOP,MD`.
+This should be the first line of the file, other lines will be ignored.

 ## Console Control

 By default, the `WOZ_ECHO` function outputs to a console by writing characters to a specified